-Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-Each counseling attempt includes up to four face-to-face visits.
+Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Each counseling attempt includes up to four face-to-face visits. benefits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
 Additional Smoking Cessation: Our plan also covers up to 5 additional online and telephonic smoking cessation counseling visits.
 Visits are available from trained clinicians, which includes guidance on steps of change, planning, counseling and education.
 This benefit is only available through our virtual visit provider Teladoc.
 For more information, or to schedule an appointment call Teladoc at 1-800-835-2362 (TTY: 711) 24 hours a day, 7 days a week.
 You can also call Member Services or visit our website at www.wellcare.com/allwellTX. \$0 copay for additional smoking cessation sessions.